aloilor/phpfpm-nginx-composer-laravel-docker/README.md

 - The image is designed to run as a single container in production
 - All logs are properly forwarded to container logs
-- The setup is optimized for AWS ECS/Fargate deployment
+- The setup is optimizedg for AWS ECS/Fargate logging into Cloudwatch through awslogs driver.